Professor John Briggs

-- Professor of Geography (School of Geographical and Earth Sciences)
+- Honorary Research Fellow (School of Geographical & Earth Sciences)

 My current research interests focus on the relationship between the use and management of natural resources and sustainable rural development in low income countries.
 A particular interest revolves around questions about indigenous environmental knowledge systems, how these are constructed and re-worked, and how these inform a better understanding of sustainable rural development.
 The work is also sensitive to gender differences in such knowledges and how these relate to gender relations and roles in natural resource management issues.
 Current work is being undertaken among Bedouin communities in the south-east desert of Egypt and in the semi-arid areas of north-west South Africa.